ammar-ahmed22/lcdocs/README.md

 - `hard`

 This command does two things:
+1. Creates a file in the `examples` directory of the Rust project in the correct directory `easy | medium | hard`, called `valid_parentheses.rs` populated with a template file showcasing how to test and run the [Two Sum](https://leetcode.com/problems/two-sum) problem
-1. Creates a file in the
+2. Creates a file in the `docs` directory called `valid_parentheses.md` with some template markdown for my notes on the problem.